rpi-mps/Start-Here/README.md

 In order to work through the content of these repositorites, the materials in the file BOM.txt are needed.

-This course now also supports Linux, Mac, and Windows, and provided within these repositories are 2 build systems.
+This course now also supports Linux, Mac, and Windows, and provided within these repositories are 2 build systems for each.
 The first is an Eclipse-based IDE ("STM32 Workbench") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs, and the second is a custom scripts-based system that was made by stripping down STM32 Workbench into simple "Compile," "Upload," and "Cleanup" scripts for those who prefer a more minimal environment.
 As such, one only needs the contents of certain repositories in order to have everything needed software-wise to get started.

 The repositories are as follows: